 - 7. Promark TB3 Telescoping Wire Brushes

-- Drum Brushes
+- The Coming of Drum Brushes

-The Best Drum Brushes – Our Round-Up
+The 7 Best Drum Brushes (2022)

-1. Vater VWTW
+3. Vater VWTW Brush

-The Vater VWTW is a non-retractable, wooden handle, metal frisk brushes.
+The Vater VWTW is a non-retractable, wooden handle, metal frisk brush.
 You can get them also in the retractable version if you prefer that.
-The frisks on these brushes are thin and have a larger fan, so they produce more mellow sound, which can be great for quieter, subtle songs.
+The frisks on these brushes are thin and have a larger fan, so they produce a more mellow sound, which can be great for quieter, subtle songs.

 They come in a 5A size and have a rivet on the bottom side of the handle with which you can create sound when scraping the cymbals.
 VWTW comes at a really low price, but you will get good quality brushes with which you can let the magic happen easily.

 The whole point of these is that they are unique – the frisks on the brush are all slightly angled and the top.
 This allows the brushes not to get caught on the newly coated drum skins, but also the players to get different types of sounds depending on how they are holding the brush.

 Another Vic Firth product, but this time without a drummer to sign them.
 These classic Jazz brushes come with retractable, metal frisks and a plastic handle.
-They are made specifically for jazz players and because they have a 5” brush diameter when fully retracted, the can produce any sound you need.
+They are made specifically for jazz players and because they have a 5” brush diameter when fully retracted, they can produce any sound you need.

 Of course, you can adjust them by the handle, but whichever way you choose to play them, you should know that they are quite loud for drum brushes.
-Also, they are made out of quality materials, so if you’re a professional, you shouldn’t really hesitate on getting them.
+Also, they are made out of quality materials, so if you’re a professional, you shouldn’t hesitate on getting them.

-The great thing about these brushes is the color of the brushes – blue frisks are definitely going to make you a showstopper, especially since all of the others are plain metal color.
+The great thing about these brushes is the color of the brushes – blue frisks are going to make you a showstopper, especially since all of the others are plain metal colors.